-How To Tell If Your Vitamins Are Expired + Tips For Making Them Last
+How To Know If Your Vitamins Are Expired + Tips For Making Them Last

-Unlike the food in our pantries, we tend to not be as vigilant with the expiration dates of other products (think tampons, essential oils, sunscreen, and even vitamins.)
-If you've ever stumbled across an old bottle of vitamins and wondered if they were still safe to consume, well, the answer isn't so straightforward.
+Unlike the food in our pantries, we tend not to be as vigilant with the expiration dates of other products (think tampons, essential oils, sunscreen, and even vitamins.)
+If you've ever stumbled across an old bottle of vitamins or supplements and wondered if they were still safe to consume, well, the answer isn't so straightforward.

-To help break it down, mbg chatted with doctors and pharmacists about how long vitamins last, whether it's safe to take them when they're expired, and the best tips for storage and disposal.
+To help break it down, mbg chatted with doctors, pharmacists, and researchers about how long they last, and the best tips for storage and disposal.

 How long do vitamins last?

-"If stored properly, most vitamins have a shelf-life of up to two years," pharmacist Joanna Lewis, PharmD, says.
-Depending on the supplement's form, storage, and ingredients, though, that date may vary.
+Other companies may choose to list a manufacturing date instead.
+"If stored properly, most vitamins have a shelf-life of up to two years," holistic pharmacist Joanna Lewis, PharmD, says.
+Meaning, they essentially 'expire' two years after the manufacturing date.

 What affects a vitamin's expiration date?